 \subsection{Golub \& Greif strategy: HyKKT}

 The Golub \& Greif~\cite{golub2003solving} strategy reformulates the KKT system using an Augmented Lagrangian formulation.
-It has been recently revisited in \cite{regev2023hykkt} to solve the condensed KKT system~\eqref{eq:kkt:condensed} on the GPU.
-For a dual regularization $\delta_c = 0$, the trick is to reformulate the condensed KKT system \eqref{eq:kkt:condensed} in an equivalent form
+It has been recently revisited in \cite{regev2023hykkt} to solve the condensed KKT system~\eqref{eq:kkt:condensed} on GPUs.
+The key idea is to reformulate the condensed KKT system \eqref{eq:kkt:condensed} in an equivalent form: